 - 1 clove garlic minced

 For Chile Relleno Batter:

 - 1/3 cup flour for dredging the stuffed poblanos

-- 6 large eggs separate egg whites from yolks
+- 6 large eggs at room temperature separate egg whites from yolks

 - 2 cups canola oil for frying